Qiu233/QTRHacker/README.md

 ## How to compile:
 1. Install Visual Studio 2017
 2. Clone or download this repo.
-3. Extract the files if you choice to download.
+3. Extract all files if you choice to download.
 4. Open the Solution named "QTRHacker" by Visual Studio(Version Selector)
 5. Ctrl + F5
-6. Then you can see the hack runned.
+6. Then you can see the hack ran.